dwking2000/cosigner/heimdal-ethereum/README.md

 miner.stop()
 ```

 Recommend that you use at most [# cpu's - 1] to avoid a slow/non-responsive console.
 And for a private network 1 is probably sufficient, difficulty is not high.
+You do need to be mining to confirm tx's when testing.

 Once that's working, run the JAR directly and it will provide you with command line access to the interface.
 ```bash